tdeekens/dotfiles/readme.md

 # 🔥 A wild bunch of .dotfiles 🦌

-Basically for personal backup reasons but obvisouly free to fork, copy, change 'n stuff.
+Basically for personal backup reasons but obviously free to fork, copy, change 'n stuff.

 ## Concept